CircuitVerse/Interactive-Book/docs/MSI/encoder.md

 Out of the four input D3 has the highest priority and D0 has the lowest priority.
 That means if D3 = 1 then Y1 Y1 = 11 irrespective of the other inputs.
 Similarly if D3 = 0 and D2 = 1 then Y1 Y0 = 10 irrespective of the other inputs.

-## Block Diagram
+### Block Diagram
-{: .no_toc }

 <div style="text-align:center"><img src="../../assets/images/priorityencoder_blockdiagram.jpg" /></div>

-## Truth Table
+### Truth Table

 <div style="text-align:center"><img src="../../assets/images/priorityencoder_truthtable.jpg" /></div>

-## Logic Circuit
+### Logic Circuit

 <div style="text-align:center"><img src="../../assets/images/priorityencoder_logiccircuit.jpg" /></div>

 <iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/762" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Decimal to BCD Encoder
-{: .no_toc }

 The Decimal to Binary Encoder usually consists of 10 input lines and 4 output lines.
-Each input line corresponds to the each decimal digit and the output lines generate its corresponding binary code.
+The input is a number written in base 10 and the output is its corresponding equivalent binary coded decimal number (of 4 bits).

 ## Octal to Binary Encoder
-{: .no_toc }

 The Octal to Binary Encoder encoder usually consists of 8 inputs lines and 3 outputs lines.
-Each input line corresponds to the each octal digit and the three output lines generate its corresponding binary code.
+The input is a number written in base 8 and the output is its corresponding equivalent number in base 2.

 ## Hexadecimal to Binary Encoder
-{: .no_toc }

 The Hexadecimal to Binary Encoder encoder usually consists of 16 inputs lines and 3 outputs lines.
-Each input line corresponds to the each hexadecimal digit and the three output lines generate its corresponding binary code.
+The input is a number written in base 16 and the output is its corresponding equivalent number in base 2.